 There is a pandemic among us; more and more people are finding themselves isolated at home with their families for what seems to be and extended period of time.
 Kids aren’t going to school and parents are becoming concerned with the interruption of their education.
 I have been homeschooling my child for many years now and have had many friends and associates ask the same question: “How do you do it?”

-It seems like such a funny question to me because homeschooling is so natural to us that it doesn’t seem like extra work.
-When it’s integrated into your lifestyle it becomes a joy and really takes no time at all.
+It seems like such a funny question as homeschooling is so natural to us that it doesn’t seem like extra work.
+When it’s integrated into your lifestyle it becomes a joy and really takes no extra time at all.

 Some people ask: “How do you find the time?” – “How do you know what to teach?” – “How do you have the patience?”